netket/netket/docs/docs/superop.rst

 :math:`\langle \sigma | \hat{\mathcal{L}}(\hat{\rho})|\eta\rangle` connecting to
 :math:`\langle x | \hat{\rho} | y \rangle`.

-Alternatively, a formal derivation of the formula above is laied out by my fellow Fabrizio in the appendix A1 of `this article <https://arxiv.org/pdf/1909.11619.pdf#page=16>`_.
+Alternatively, a formal derivation of the formula above is laid out by my fellow Fabrizio in the appendix A1 of `this article <https://arxiv.org/pdf/1909.11619.pdf#page=16>`_.